Skip to content

 const editor = useEditor()

-// useEditorSelector takes the editor context and the selector
+// useEditorSelector takes the editor instance and the selector

 const active = useEditorSelector(